 E School: Short for the School of Engineering and Applied Science.

-Ed School: The Curry School of Education.
+Ed School: Short for the Curry School of Education.

 First-Year, Second-Year, Third-Year, Fourth-Year: Instead of freshman, sophomore, junior, senior, students are referred to by their year of study at the University.
 Why?
 To be a “senior” implies that a person has reached the final phase of learning, a feat that Mr. Jefferson believed impossible, arguing instead that education is a lifelong process.